 4. Network Adapter Troubleshooter will get open, select Ethernet and click on next.

-That’s it, troubleshoot will start detecting the problem and will provide the solutions as well.
+That’s it, troubleshooting will start detecting the problem and will provide the solutions as well.

-Though in case, troubleshooter couldn’t identify the problem, then you can try the next solutions.
+Though in case, the troubleshooter couldn’t identify the problem, then you can try the next solutions.

 There are some power management and advanced settings, which are responsible for sudden Ethernet disconnection issues.
-Usually, laptop users face this problem, because of the battery saving.
-Even, if you’re using battery saver mode then also this problem can occur.
+Usually, laptop users face this problem, because of battery saving.
+Even, if you’re using battery-saver mode then also this problem can occur.
 I found this solution in the dell community.
-Though, if you’re using other’s manufacturer computer like Dell, Lenovo, HP, Asus then also this solution will work for you.
+Though, if you’re using other’s manufacturer computers like Dell, Lenovo, HP, and Asus then also this solution will work for you.

 Disable Energy-efficient Ethernet, Green Energy, and Wake on Magic Packet

-1. Press Windows + X to open the WinX Menu, click on Device Manager.
+1. Press Windows + X to open the WinX Menu, and click on Device Manager.

 2. Device manager will get open, expand Network adapters from it.